 There’s no denying that strengthening your AWS workload security comes with a unique set of challenges.
 Some of the biggest cloud security issues companies struggle with include:

-• Ensuring cloud security practices keep up with the rapidly changing pace of the threat landscape
+Adapting cloud security practices to keep pace with the rapidly changing threat landscape adds an extra layer of complexity.

 The good news is that once you have a good understanding of your security role and responsibilities, half the battle is won.
 Now you can develop a strategy that fills in the gaps, minimizes your chances of attacks, and mitigates the damage of security-related issues.